shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/create-a-dex-with-avalanche.md

 ## Introduction

-Decentralized exchange is a peer-to-peer network, where anyone can exchange cryptocurrency tokens with a blockchain and a wallet with another person by executing a trade between two respective tokens, say AVAX and LINK tokens.
+A decentralized exchange is a network, where anyone can exchange cryptocurrency tokens over blockchain by executing a transaction between two respective tokens, say AVAX with LINK, DAI or DevToken.

 ## Prerequisites

-You must have gone through this tutorial Run an Avalanche Node and have performed a cross-chain swap via the Transfer AVAX Between X-Chain and C-Chain tutorial to get AVAX test tokens to your C-Chain address.
+You must have gone through this tutorial [Create a Local Test Network on Avalanche](https://learn.figment.io/network-documentation/avalanche/tutorials/platform-overview/create-a-local-test-network) and have performed a cross-chain swap via the [Transfer AVAX Between X-Chain and C-Chain](https://learn.figment.io/network-documentation/avalanche/tutorials/token-transfer-tutorials/transfer-avax-between-the-x-chain-and-c-chain) tutorial to get AVAX test tokens to your C-Chain address.

 ## Requirement